January 7, 2025 @ 6:00 pm – 8:00 pm

 Suzanne Thomson, Zen Buddhist practitioner and registered art therapist

-Suzanne Thomson is ceramic artist, registered psychotherapist, and art therapist with over 30 years of experience integrating these practices to facilitate healing, community building, and social transformation work.
+Suzanne Thomson is ceramic artist, Zen Buddhist practitioner, and art therapist with over 30 years of experience integrating these practices to facilitate healing, community building, and social transformation work.
 As a practitioner of Zen Buddhism with training in contemplative arts, sensorimotor psychotherapy, narrative therapy and trauma-informed approaches, she offers psychotherapy, clinical supervision, and has taught at the Toronto Art Therapy Institute and the University of Toronto.
 Transformation by Fire: Women Overcoming Violence Through Clay, a 10-year retrospective at the Gardiner Museum facilitated by Suzanne, won the 2013 OMA Award of Excellence in Exhibitions.
 It is a direct reflection of Suzanne’s deep commitment to working collaboratively to address social justice issues through the arts.